curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ## Access Tokens

 Access tokens issued to applications will contain the same details and subject claim as previously.\
-So migrating to Webauthn will have no impact on your APIs:
+So migrating to WebAuthn will have no impact on your APIs:

 ```json
 {